EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_composables_directives/README.md

 ### Chapter 4 — From directives to a real plugin (30 min)

-Continue in this project, on top of step 5:
+Continue in this project, on top of the provided `directivesPlugin`:

 1. Turn `directivesPlugin` into a **factory** `createDirectivesPlugin(options)` taking `{ rootMargin, fallbackSrc }`, with defaults resolved once